madeofyogurts/mp3/README.md

 ## Usage

-Download or clone this repo, and then run main.py file.
+Download or clone this repo, add your .mp3 files to the same catalog and then run main.py file.

 ## Screenshots